colinmeinke/wilderness-core/README.md

 }
 ```

-For a list of all prop allowed in a *Plain Shape Object*
+For a list of all props allowed in a *Plain Shape Object*
 [see the wiki](https://github.com/colinmeinke/wilderness-core/wiki/Plain-Shape-Object).

 ### Shape